rtmatphys/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher at Center for Quantum Information and Quantum Biology, Osaka University.
+I am a postdoctoral researcher at Center for Quantum Information and Quantum Biology (QIQB), Osaka University.
 After obtaining a PhD in condensed matter experiment, I worked on computational studies of correlated electron systems.
 Now I study application of quantum computation to solving quantum many-body problems, etc.